 Noncontrolling interests represent limited partnership interest in the Operating Partnership not held by the Company.
 Noncontrolling interests in the Operating Partnership are shown in the consolidated statements of changes in equity.

 Reclassifications

-Certain prior year balances have been reclassified to conform to our current year presentation.
+Certain prior year balances have been reclassified to conform to our current year presentation of compensation expense and property expenses.